Spring and Summer safety tips

-- Be sure to have sufficient space away from siding, garages and overhangs if you use your barbeque on decks and patios.
+- Be sure to have sufficient space away from siding, garages and overhangs if you use your barbecue on decks and patios.

-- Never leave a lit barbeque unattended and keep children and pets safely away.
+- Never leave a lit barbecue unattended and keep children and pets safely away.

 Fireworks in Strathcona County - you need a permit

 - Please note that fireworks permits are currently suspended due to COVID-19 restrictions.

 - Rural residents who wish to discharge fireworks on their property must first obtain a fireworks permit.
 Fireworks are not permissible in Sherwood Park, Ardrossan, Josephburg, North and South Cooking Lake, Antler Lake, Hastings Lake, Half Moon Lake or Collingwood Cove.